lipetsk-digital/HomeLibraryAI/README.md

 - `wait_for_command` - waiting for the one of global bot's commands
 - `select_lang` - waiting for user to select one of languages
-- `select_cathegory` - waiting for user to select a cathegory or enter the new one
+- `select_category` - waiting for user to select a category or enter the new one
 - `wait_for_cover_photo` - waiting for user to send a photo of the book cover
 - `wait_reaction_on_cover` - waiting for user's reaction of extracted book cover
 - `wait_for_brief_photo` - waiting for user to send a photo of the annotation page